Living in Parchment, Michigan: Pros, Cons, Cost of Living & Real Estate Snapshot

 Property taxes in Parchment — and throughout Michigan — are based on a millage system.
 One mill equals $1 for every $1,000 of taxable value.

 Michigan operates under Proposal A (passed in 1994), which is one of the most important things to understand if you're buying a home here.
 This law caps how much your taxable value can increase each year, typically at the rate of inflation.
-In simple terms, this protects long-term homeowners from dramatic spikes in property taxes — even if home values rise significantly.

 However, there’s one key moment where this changes.